-11.2.7.
+10.2.7.
 To determine compliance with the PM mass per unit output emission limitation, convert the concentration of PM in the engine exhaust using Equation 8 of this section:

-$$ER = \frac{C{adj} \times Q \times T}{KW\text{-hour}} \qquad (E \neq \emptyset)$$
+$$ER = \frac{C{abj} \times Q \times T}{KW-hour} \qquad (Eq.
+8)$$

-ER = Emission rate in grams per KW-hour.

-Cadj = Calculated PM concentration in grams per standard cubic meter.
+ER = Emission rate in grams per KW-hour.Cadj = Calculated PM concentration in grams per standard cubic meter.
 Q = Stack gas volumetric flow rate, in standard cubic meter per hour.
+T = Time of test run, in hours.
 KW-hour = Energy output of the engine, in KW.

-11.3.
+10.3.
 Recordkeeping and Reporting Requirements

-11.3.1.
+10.3.1.
 Records, Operation and Compliance

 - a.
-For the purpose of determining compliance with the Maximum Yearly Operation Limitation in 11.1.1, a person designated by a Responsible Official or Authorized Representative shall maintain records of hours of operation. - b.
+For the purpose of determining compliance with the Maximum Yearly Operation Limitation in 10.1.1, a person designated by a Responsible Official or Authorized Representative shall maintain records of hours of operation. - b.
 For the purpose of determining compliance with the Fuel Type Limitation, a person designated by a Responsible Official or Authorized Representative shall maintain records of quantity and type of fuel burned. - c.
 For the purpose of determining compliance with the Regulated Pollutant Limitation for SO2, a person designated by a Responsible Official or Authorized Representative shall maintain records of the maximum sulfur content on a per-shipment basis for fuel oil, recycled or used oil or annual certification of the sulfur content from the supplier for pipeline quality natural gas.